Trump endorses North Carolina GOP chair and Lara Trump to lead RNC

 After the meeting, Trump announced he would make a decision about the future of the RNC leadership after the South Carolina primary on Feb.
 24.

-The New York Times first reported the news that Trump considered tapping Whatley to lead the RNC.
+The New York Times first reported that Trump considered tapping Whatley to lead the RNC.

-Lara Trump, who is married to Trump's second son, Eric, was featured prominently on the campaign trail for Trump before the Iowa caucus and was floated as a North Carolina Senate candidate for the 2022 midterm cycle.
+Lara Trump, who is married to Trump's second son, Eric, was featured prominently on the campaign trail for Trump before the Iowa caucuses and was floated as a 2022 North Carolina U.S. Senate candidate.

-LaCivita is a long-time Republican operative who has worked on a number of state and federal campaigns, including Rand Paul's 2016 presidential run.
-He worked as a senior strategist at the pro-Trump super PAC Make America Great Again Inc. before moving to Trump's re-election campaign in 2022.
+LaCivita is a long-time Republican operative who has worked on a number of state and federal campaigns, including Sen. Rand Paul's 2016 presidential run.
+He worked as a senior strategist at the pro-Trump super PAC Make America Great Again Inc. before moving to Trump's reelection campaign in 2022.

 for more features.